jayedul/automated-visual-tester/readme.txt

 = 1.0.4 - August 01, 2021 =

 New: Demo video URL added
-New: Double click reuse range input field to go to start point
+New: Double click reuse range input field to go to the start point

 = 1.0.3 - July 28, 2021 =